bragagia/ScalingoTest/README.md

 ### Usage

-Run `ScalingoTest` inside the git directory.
+Run `ScalingoTest` inside of the git directory.
 Pass it your GitHub API Key as argument to unblock the rate limit.

 Example :
 ```